mezcel/electron-container/README.md

 Status: ```git branch v0.4.3``` is focused on gradually polishing the:
 * misc content within db json
 * misc. styles and ui tweaks
+* splash is new-ish. it is very basic

 ---